 Building Your Long-Term UX Content Strategy

-2. Establish a Glossary: Define standard terms for product concepts (e.g., Is it a "Client," a "Customer," or a "User"?).
-This consistency is vital for scaling SaaS microcopy.
+Establish a Glossary: Define standard terms for product concepts (e.g., Is it a "Client," a "Customer," or a "User"?).
+This consistency is vital for scaling SaaS microcopy — and it extends to interface components too.
+UI selection copy on segmented controls must use the same terminology as every other part of the product, or users learn one label in one context and encounter a different one in another.

 As your product scales, microcopy must scale too.
 This is only possible when your UX writing is part of a structured design system.
 We explain this in our design systems for SaaS products guide.